tinode/chat/API.md

 Topic `fnd` is read-only. `{pub}` messages to `fnd` are rejected.

 (The following functionality is not implemented yet) When a new user registers with tags matching the given query, the `fnd` topic will receive `{pres}` notification for the new user.

+[Plugins](../pbx/) support `Find` service which can be used to replace default search with a custom one.

 ### Peer to Peer Topics